Vyral/base-template/_posts/2019-10-28-5-tips-for-buying-in-a-tight-market.md

 <p style="text-align: center;"><em>Here are five tips you must follow if you want to find and close on a great home for a great price in our tight market.</em></p>

-Our market is tight right now for buyers, so if you’re considering buying a home, soon, there are a few tips you need to remember to ensure you still get the best deal possible.&nbsp;
+Our market is tight right now for buyers, so if you’re considering buying a home soon, there are a few tips you need to remember to ensure you still get the best deal possible.&nbsp;

 First, **meet with your loan officer and discuss your budget**.
 You don’t want to get caught out-bidding your own budget or buying something you’ll regret later on, so establish your budget and stick to it.&nbsp;